Munir Said Thalib: Political activist career

-He founded the Commission for Missing Persons and Victims of Violence (KontraS).
-His last position was executive director of Indonesian Human Rights Monitor (IMPARSIAL), another Indonesian human rights NGO.

 In 2001, while he was investigating Kopassus's role in kidnappings, a bomb package was delivered to his house.

 Assassination and aftermath

 Munir was poisoned with arsenic on a flight from Jakarta to Amsterdam on 7 September 2004.
-He was travelling on state-owned airline Garuda Indonesia Boeing 747-400 registered as PK-GSG.
+He was travelling on state-owned airline Garuda Indonesia Flight 974 (GA-974) Boeing 747-400 registered as PK-GSG.
 It was concluded from Munir's autopsy and eyewitnesses during the trial that he had died two hours before arrival in Schiphol International Airport.
 He unknowingly ingested the arsenic during his flight transit in Singapore, or sometime near that time.
 In Singapore, Pollycarpus Priyanto, a Garuda pilot at the time and the prime suspect in Munir's trial, left the flight and then went back to Indonesia.
 Originally he departed from Indonesia by deadheading, with a fake document which allowed him to fly on another flight which was not his scheduled flight.
 Munir began to suffer acute diarrhea and bouts of vomiting shortly after his flight took off from Singapore to Amsterdam.
 The cabin crew informed the pilot in command that a passenger was sick, and a doctor who happened to be on the plane was asked to provide medical assistance.
 However, Munir died around two hours before the plane landed at Amsterdam.

 When the results of the autopsy were released two months later, on 12 November, the Netherlands Forensic Institute revealed that Munir's body contained a level of arsenic almost three times the lethal dose.
 This was later confirmed by Indonesian police.

 There were three suspects; Pollycarpus Budihari Priyanto, a former pilot who allegedly gave up his business class seat to Munir during the flight, and two flight attendants.
 It is alleged that Pollycarpus placed the arsenic in Munir's orange juice, upon orders from Garuda's chief executive at that time, Indra Setiawan.

-Indonesian president Susilo Bambang Yudhoyono proclaimed that he will make sure that Munir's killers are brought to justice and quickly convened an independent investigation.
+Indonesian President elect Susilo Bambang Yudhoyono proclaimed that he would make sure that Munir's killers were brought to justice and quickly convened an independent investigation.
 However support and resources for the investigation waned, senior officials refused to comply, and the findings were never released.

 In December 2005, Pollycarpus Budihari Priyanto was found guilty of Munir's murder by an Indonesian court and sentenced to fourteen years imprisonment.
 Munir's supporters claim that Pollycarpus was acting on orders and that this was not brought out during the court case.